tartley/sole-scion/trunk/README.txt

 ==Known Problems==

   * It's still very early days.
+There isn't a game there yet.
 Lower your expectations.
-  * It is possible for a very fast-moving object to make it through a Room wall from one frame to the next.
-One possible solution is to use fat line segments (ie. width>0) to define the outline of rooms.
+  * See the [http://code.google.com/p/sole-scion/issues/list issues page].

 ==Dependencies==